hashgraph/guardian/docs/guardian/standard-registry/schemas/schema-rules/defining-schema-rules-using-ui.md

 ![](../../../../.gitbook/assets/7.png)

 \
-_Note: sub-schemas do not produce corresponding document, when such sub-schema is selected in the schema view the right hand panel shows the fields from the parent schema of which this sub-schema is a part._
+&#xNAN;_&#x4E;ote: sub-schemas do not produce corresponding document, when such sub-schema is selected in the schema view the right hand panel shows the fields from the parent schema of which this sub-schema is a part._

 **1.3.2.3 Properties**